thoughtbot/ruby-science/book/principles/open_closed_principle.md

 ## Everything is Open

-As you've followed along with these strategies, you've probably noticed that, although we've found creative ways to avoid modifying `Invitation`, we've had to modify other classes.
+As you've followed along with these strategies, you've probably noticed that although we've found creative ways to avoid modifying `Invitation`, we've had to modify other classes.
 When you change or add behavior, you need to change or add it somewhere.
 You can design your code so that most new or changed behavior